 One challenge of the metadata correction task is the information source that can be used for filling in missing values and overwriting error values.
-The MetaEnhance system integrates an existing framework called AutoMeta [3], a framework that automatically extracts seven key metadata fields by combining visual and text features from ETD cover pages using conditional random fields (CRFs).
+The MetaEnhance system integrates an existing framework called AutoMeta [10], a framework that automatically extracts seven key metadata fields by combining visual and text features from ETD cover pages using conditional random fields (CRFs).
 The model was tested on a corpus of 500 ETDs (different from this paper) and achieved 81.3%-96% F1 scores depending on the field.
 We used the best model to extract metadata from ETDs used in this paper and fill in missing values for seven metadata fields.
 Canonicalization involves converting data with multiple possible surface names into a "standard" form.
-We canonicalized the values of the advisor, university, department, degree, and year fields detected by the previous model and the AutoMeta [3] result.
+We canonicalized the values of the advisor, university, department, degree, and year fields detected by the previous model and the AutoMeta [10] result.

-Title For any title detected as an error, we overwrite it with the title extracted by the AutoMeta [3] for that specific ETD.

-Author and Advisor If an author or an advisor name was detected as an error, we overwrite the field using corresponding fields extracted using AutoMeta [3].
+- a) Title: For any title detected as an error, we overwrite it with the title extracted by the AutoMeta [10] for that specific ETD. - b) Author and Advisor: If an author or an advisor name was detected as an error, we overwrite the field using corresponding fields extracted using AutoMeta [10].
 We also observed that advisor names, such as, "Mark Pankow, Co-Chair" or "Andrew Mathew Jr., Committee Member" needs to be parsed.
 According to DC, Co-Chair is a role (dc.contributor.role) of a member in the thesis committee.
-We used regular expressions to parse the surface value and then stored the value in a separate column.

-University If the university name was detected as an error, we employed a dictionary-based method by matching a university name against the university dictionary.
+We used regular expressions to parse the surface value and then stored the value in a separate column. - c) University: If the university name was detected as an error, we employed a dictionary-based method by matching a university name against the university dictionary.
 We normalized both the field name and the colloquial names by converting all letters to upper case, stripping off punctuation marks, and then searching for the surface name in the dictionary to see if it was colloquial.
 The full name was then used to replace the surface name in this field.
-Table 1 shows examples of colloquial and official names.
-If any incorrect university is detected, we overwrite the incorrect university with the title extracted by AutoMeta [3].

-Degree If an error was detected in the degree field, we attempt to canonicalize the values by searching it against the DegreeAbbreviations dictionary.
-We first normalized field values that involved converting degree metadata to uppercase letters and removing all punctuation marks.
-We then replaced acronyms with their full forms.
-If any incorrect degree is detected, we overwrite the incorrect degree with the degree extracted by AutoMeta [3].
+Table I shows examples of colloquial and official names.
+If any incorrect university is detected, we overwrite the incorrect university with the title extracted by AutoMeta [10]. - d) Degree: If an error was detected in the degree field, we attempt to canonicalize the values by searching it against the DegreeAbbreviations dictionary.
+We first normalized field values that involved converting degree metadata to uppercase